kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 ## Proposal

-Provide an interface like current scheduler plugins, users can provide a custom queue of scheduler and register it, then the kubernetes scheduler will use this custom queue for pod management.
+Provide an interface like current scheduler plugins, users can provide a custom queue of scheduler at build time, then the kubernetes scheduler will use this custom queue for pod management.

 This is an extension of the current scheduler plugins, users can control